Condor (airline)

 The airline was originally established as Deutsche Flugdienst GmbH on 21 December 1955.
-Its initial fleet consisted of three 36-passenger Vickers VC.1 Viking aircraft, the airline's first tourist-orientated flight commenced on 29 March 1956.
+Its initial fleet consisted of three 36-passenger Vickers VC.1 Viking aircraft.
+The airline's first tourist-oriented flight commenced on 29 March 1956.
 In 1961, Deutsche Flugdienst took over its rival Condor-Luftreederei and subsequently adopted Condor Flugdienst GmbH as its operating name.
 During 1966, Condor launched its first long-haul flights.
 By this time, the airline had a majority market share of Germany's tourism air travel market.
 During the 1990s, Condor was restructured and merged with other businesses to become an integrated tourism concern known as C&N Touristik.

-In 2000, the Condor shares held by Lufthansa were gradually acquired by both Thomas Cook AG and Thomas Cook Group.
-On 4 February 2013, the Thomas Cook Group announced that Thomas Cook Airlines, Thomas Cook Airlines Belgium, and Condor would be merged into a single operating segment of the Thomas Cook Group, Thomas Cook Group Airlines.
+In 2000, the Condor shares held by Lufthansa were acquired by both Thomas Cook AG and Thomas Cook Group.
+On 4 February 2013, Thomas Cook Group announced that Thomas Cook Airlines, Thomas Cook Airlines Belgium, and Condor would be merged into a single operating segment of the Thomas Cook Group, Thomas Cook Group Airlines.

-On 23 September 2019, Condor's parent company Thomas Cook Group collapsed; however, Condor received a bridge loan from the German government in order to remain in operation.
-Condor Flugdienst GmbH continued to be an asset of Thomas Cook Group plc until the asset is sold or the liquidation is completed by the Official Receiver.
-On 24 January 2020, it was announced that the Polish Aviation Group, owner of LOT Polish Airlines, would acquire Condor.
-The acquisition was expected to be completed by April 2020 once antitrust approvals are obtained.
-However, on 2 April 2020 it was announced that the sale to LOT Polish Airlines had fallen through.
-Since then, a majority has been sold to an investment firm.
+On 23 September 2019, Condor's parent company Thomas Cook Group filed bankruptcy; however, Condor received a bridge loan from the German government to remain in operation, as a subsidiary of Thomas Cook.
+In 2020, during the COVID-19 pandemic, a planned acquisition of the airline by Polish Aviation Group, owner of LOT Polish Airlines, fell through.
+In May 2021, a majority stake in the airline was acquired by Attestor, a British investment firm.